 or click below to see the events:

-Each year, our neighbour taps maples at the Wilkinson Tract and make maple syrup.
-The syrup is then sold to benefit charitable causes, including our Land Trust.
-Sap will be boiling and we will also walk out to the wetland to see spring awaken.
+Each year George Wilkinson and Helmut Enns tap maples at the Wilkinson Tract and make Maple Syrup, which is then sold to benefit charitable causes, including our Land Trust.
+Join Helmut as he demonstrates the art of syrup making.
+A walk to check out wildlife at the wetland will also be included.
 Waterproof or rubber boots are recommended.

 You can subscribe to events using this calendar (click the link in the bottom right of the embedded calendar) (brown events are LPLT events, pink events are hosted by other organizations):